Lin2907/general-knowledge-quiz/README.md

   <img src = "assets/media/landing-page.png" alt = "Landing page screenshot">
   <br> <br>

+  + The Landing page also includes a modal with instructions on how to play the quiz.
+This modal provides guidance on navigating the quiz.
+User can access the instructions by clicking the "Instructions" button on the landing page.

   <img src = "assets/media/modal.png" alt = " Quiz instructions">

 ### Randomized Questions